-Promotes skin heath—Collagen is essential for keeping your largest organ, your skin, strong and elastic, plus it aids in hydration and helps to repair wounds.
-Certain studies have found that using collagen peptides (hydrolysed collagen) for at least two months helps improve skin elasticity and skin moisture, and it also reduces water loss from skin (dryness) and skin roughness.
-In addition to fighting dry and irritated skin this winter, collagen peptides can help your fingernails, hair and teeth to grow and stay strong.
+Supports skin heath—Collagen is essential for supporting your largest organ, your skin, strong and elastic, plus it aids in hydration and helps to repair wounds.
+Certain studies have found that using collagen peptides (hydrolysed collagen) for at least two months helps improve skin elasticity and skin moisture.
+In addition to fighting dry and irritated skin this winter, collagen peptides can help to support the growth and strength of your nails and hair.

-Helps you stay active—You can think of collagen as the “glue” that helps hold the body together because it’s important for maintenance of cartilage and prevention of joint or tendon stiffness, swelling, instability and pain.
-Whether you head indoors this time of year to get some movement or brave the cold outside, collagen (such as the type II collagen found in our Whey protein Repair and Recovery Range) can aid in exercise recovery and muscle growth.
+Helps you stay active—You can think of collagen as the “glue” that helps hold the body together because it’s important for supporting cartilage and prevention of joint or tendon stiffness, swelling, instability and pain.
+Whether you head indoors this time of year to get some movement or brave the cold outside, collagen (such as the type II collagen found in our Whey protein Repair and Recovery Range) supports your exercise recovery and muscle growth.
 Glycine and arginine, two of the most important amino acids found in collagen, play a role in helping to form and repair muscle tissue, healing injuries, sparing tissue wasting, boosting the metabolism, and aiding in proper growth and development.
-Additionally, collagen may even help combat uncomfortable symptoms of arthritis and improve functionality during everyday activities.
+Additionally, collagen may even help by supporting uncomfortable symptoms of arthritis and improve functionality during everyday activities.

 Supports gut health and immunity—Inside your digestive system collagen is used to form and repair connective tissues, keeping the protective lining of the gastrointestinal tract strong.
 Poor gut health, characterised by changes in microbiota and intestinal permeability, among other issues, can kick off inflammatory responses that affect the entire body.
-Because the amino acids in collagen build the tissues that line the colon and GI tract, collagen may help treat or prevent gastrointestinal disorders and related issues—like malabsorption of nutrients, autoimmunity, eczema, fatigue, brain fog and more.
-Considering that you’re more susceptible to illnesses like colds and the flu during the winter, especially if your immune system is already weakened, collagen can be valuable for making sure you absorb nutrients from your diet properly and keep inflammation under control.
+Because the amino acids in collagen build the tissues that line the colon and GI tract, collagen may help to support gastrointestinal disorders and related issues—like malabsorption of nutrients, autoimmunity, eczema, fatigue, brain fog and more.
+Considering that you’re more susceptible to illnesses like colds and the flu during the winter, especially if your immune system is already weakened, collagen can be valuable for helping you absorb nutrients from your diet properly and keep inflammation under control.